GIScience/helios/README.md

 }
 ```

-We would be happy to know about your work with HELIOS - [let us know](mailto:katharina.anders@uni-heidelberg.de?subject=[GitHub]%20News%20by%20HELIOS%20user)!
+We are happy if you are using HELIOS in your work - [let us know](mailto:katharina.anders@uni-heidelberg.de?subject=[GitHub]%20News%20by%20HELIOS%20user)!

 ### Maintainers